-On November 2, 2022, the Company entered into the seventh amended and restated syndicated credit agreement in order to, among other things, (i) increase the amount available under the unsecured revolving credit facility from US\$325 million to US\$400 million and ii) replace the U.S. dollar London Interbank Offered Rate ("LIBOR") references with the Secured Overnight Financing Rate ("SOFR").
+The Company has unsecured credit facilities with a syndicate of lenders.
+In November 2022, the syndicated credit agreement was amended to increase the amount available under the unsecured revolving credit facility from US\$325 million to US\$400 million and replace the U.S. dollar London Interbank Offered Rate ("LIBOR") references with the Secured Overnight Financing Rate ("SOFR").
 Revolving credit facility advances made prior to this amendment continued to apply LIBOR until the end of their term.